Y-Sui/Semantic-Parsing-for-KGQA/README.md

 # 1. download the checkpoint pre-trained model t5-base or t5-small from huggingface，save to ./checkpoint
 # 2. run the model, and evaluate, the output will be saved at ./output
 sh run.sh
+# 3. inference the output of the model, open the inference_339.ipynb and run the cells.

 ```